aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Confirm Outputs

-After running the `resource-mapping` script, the following artifacts should be generated inside the S3 bucket which has been deployed via CloudFormation and passed in the config file as `mappingBucketName`:
+After running the `resource-mapping` script, the following artifacts should be generated inside the S3 bucket which has been deployed via CloudFormation and passed in the config file as `mappingBucketName`.
+This data should also be in the CodeCommit repository `<prefix-name>-LZA-config`:

 - Resource Mapping File
 - Drift Detection File (per account/per region/per stack)
 - Stack Resource File (per account/per region/per stack)
 - Aggregate Drift Detection File (All drifted resources)

-In order to validate the output artifacts, you should verify that the following files have been created inside the S3 Bucket (_*Output-Mapping-Bucket*_):
+In order to validate the output artifacts, you should verify that the following files have been created inside the S3 Bucket (_*Output-Mapping-Bucket*_) and CodeCommit repository:

 - Resource Mapping File
   - Look for file which matches _*Output-Mapping-File-Name*_ from configuration file.